-Biometrics are another form of authentication.
-Some of the more common types of biometrics include fingerprints, facial scans, and voice recognition.
+Inherence-based factors are another form of authentication.
+Biometrics, such as fingerprints, facial scans, and voice recognition, are a common form of inherence factors.
 Biometrics rely upon the uniqueness of the body part being scanned and the accuracy of the sensor performing the scanning/detection.
-Biometrics can either be used locally within an authenticator (e.g., to unlock a cryptographic key) or remotely where a biometric template is stored on the server.
 Privacy and security properties vary depending on the implementation.
 Biometrics can be one of the easiest forms of authentication for users to employ.

-Biometric authentication can be phishing-resistant when used locally to unlock a cryptographic key.
+Biometric authentication can be resistant to phishing when used locally to unlock a cryptographic key.
 However, depending on the quality of the scanner and algorithm, impersonating someone's biometric data is possible.
 Another issue with biometrics is the inability to reset or disable a human's biometrics.
-If there is a vulnerability with the detection scanner or algorithm, then the biometrics portion of the associated MFA solution would need to be turned off to avoid exploitation.
+If there is a vulnerability with the detection scanner or algorithm, the biometrics portion of the associated MFA solution would need to be turned off to avoid exploitation.

-Agencies should be selective in the quality of biometric sensors and algorithms that are implemented.
-Some biometrics like voice recognition should be avoided as they are not secure due to the potential for impersonation.
+Agencies should be selective in the quality of biometric sensors and algorithms implemented.
+Some biometrics, such as voice recognition, should be avoided as they are not secure due to the potential for impersonation.